mattvenn/energy-wristband/README.md

 # Energy Wristband

-Learning about home electrical energy usage with wearable electronics.
+Learning about home electrical energy usage with wearable electronics. * with amendments by @cheapjack

 ## Introducing... the Energy Wristband